(Adapted from a blog comment.)

 So, when the oceans are absorbing CO2, as is currently the case in most places other than the tropics, if the water warms then the oceans absorb CO2 slightly more slowly.

-The CO2, in turn, works as a GHG to cause warming, which is surely one of the reasons that atmospheric CO2 levels swing up & down by about 90 ppmv over glaciation/deglaciation cycles.
+The effect of temperature change on the solubility of gases in water is surely one of the reasons that atmospheric CO2 levels swing up & down by about 90 ppmv over glaciation/deglaciation cycles.
 (There are almost certainly also biological and/or ice sheet burial mechanisms at work, which increase the magnitude of glacial-interglacial CO2 swings.)

 That positive feedback loop is undoubtedly one of the causes for the apparent hysteresis in the temperature and CO2 records: Over the last million years, the Earth's climate has tended to be either mild, as in our current interglacial (the Holocene), or, more of the time, heavily glaciated and cold, with relatively brief, unstable transitions between.
 (But see also: Deglaciation / Volcanism / CO2 Feedback.)